GDSL-UL/san/docs/01-overview.md

 To reproduce the code in the book, you need the most recent version of R and packages.
 These can be installed following the instructions provided in our [R installation guide](https://gdsl-ul.github.io/r_install/).

-Dependencies + Landing page for guides

 ### Dependency list

 The list of libraries used in this book is provided below.
 If you have followed the instructions provided in our [R installation guide](https://gdsl-ul.github.io/r_install/) and will be using Docker, you can relax and these libraries have already been installed for you.

-If you have `natively` installed R and RStudio, you need to ensure you have installed the list of libraries used in this book following the steps provided [here](https://gdsl-ul.github.io/r_install/otherWin.html#install-packages)
+If you have `natively` installed R and RStudio, you need to ensure you have installed the list of libraries used in this book following the steps provided [here](https://gdsl-ul.github.io/r_install/otherWin.html#install-packages).

 * `arm`
 * `car`